 Outreach Programs: Promotes and facilitates security information networks, such as…

-OSAC Country Councils replicate the OSAC partnership at 142 overseas locations bringing together diplomatic missions and private sector organizations to enhance the exchange of security related information abroad.
+OSAC Country Chapters replicate the OSAC partnership at 142 overseas locations bringing together diplomatic missions and private sector organizations to enhance the exchange of security related information abroad.
 These organizations encourage managers with security responsibilities to organize themselves to cope with security problems by pooling their resources.
-Key representatives of these Country Councils and U.S Embassy security officers, as well as other post officials, develop working relationships to create an exchange of information through which pertinent, unclassified, security information is shared in a timely fashion.
+Key representatives of these Country Chapters and U.S Embassy security officers, as well as other post officials, develop working relationships to create an exchange of information through which pertinent, unclassified, security information is shared in a timely fashion.

-Global Security: This unit maintains close working relationships across the Intelligence Community in order to facilitate the timely release and passage of information at the unclassified level.
+Global Threat Warning: This unit maintains close working relationships across the Intelligence Community in order to facilitate the timely release and passage of information at the unclassified level.
 Threat notifications occur when the U.S. Government is aware of specific and credible threats targeting U.S. individuals or organizations.
 OSAC assumes the responsibility for sharing real-time information pertaining to U.S. organizations overseas in a manner and on a timeline that allows for threat mitigation.

 The OSAC.gov website is the focal point for the exchange of unclassified information on security related incidents and threats overseas between the U.S. Department of State and the U.S. private sector.
-Information on the website available to constituents includes the following as Travel Advisories and Travel Alerts linked through the Department of State’s Bureau of Consular Affairs.
+Information on the website available to members includes the following as Travel Advisories and Travel Alerts linked through the Department of State’s Bureau of Consular Affairs.